AjayKMehta/setup-machine/NeovimNotes.md

 - `I` for case-sensitive search
 - `n` to report the number of matches without replacing
 - `&` to use previous substitute call's flags.
+- `e` to indicate that not finding a match is not an error.

 ##### Change case for replacement